robxnano/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-opensuse.markdown

 To build with Intel Quick Sync Video support, install the QSV dependencies.

     sudo zypper in libva-devel libdrm-devel

+To build with Dolby Vision support, install the libdovi dependencies.

+    sudo zypper in cargo cargo-c rust

 To build the GTK [GUI](abbr:Graphical User Interface), install the graphical interface dependencies.